Donate to PSMSL

 John Hunter, link to digitized versions of sea level data collected by Thomas Lempriere at Port Arthur, Tasmania, Australia.
 They cover the period 1840, 1841 and 1842, but are incomplete for 1840.
 Description of the files can be downloaded by Clicking here.
 For further information please contact Dr. John Hunter.

 Philip Woodworth, Tidal and Meteorological Data of William Hutchinson.
 William Hutchinson was a notable 18th century Liverpool privateer, dockmaster and inventor.
 He made many tidal and meteorological measurements as part of his dockmaster duties, of which the heights and times of high waters during 1764-1793 are the most well-known.
 The tidal data which survive for 1768 onwards, together with a range of meteorological information and related material, was included on a CD that was produced as part of the Liverpool'08 celebrations.
-Copies of the CD may be obtained from firstname.lastname@example.org.
+The contents of that CD can be downloaded here (17 MB).

 Philip Woodworth, "A survey of recent changes in the main components of the ocean tide", Continental Shelf Research, 2010, doi:10.1016/j.csr.2010.07.002.
-The readme file should be consulted for explanation of the additional files in this directory.
+The readme file should be consulted for explanation of the additional files in this zip file.